-Timor Resources has acquired the two most prospective coastal blocks A and C under a Production Sharing Contract (“PSC”) with Autoridade Nacional do Petróleo e Minerais (ANPM) which is a Government authority for Timor-Leste.
+Timor Resources has acquired the two most prospective coastal blocks A and C under two Production Sharing Contracts (“PSC”) with Autoridade Nacional do Petróleo e Minerais (ANPM) which is the Government authority for Timor-Leste.
 Timor Resources enters this area with Joint Venture partner Timor Gap which is the National Oil Company of Timor-Leste.

 - Multiple targets and play types have been identified and drill-ready candidates have been identified.

 Suai Loro-1 wellhead.
 Oil can be bailed from the pipe.

 Matai surface oil seep (2016)

 Pipe marking Tafara East-1, originally onshore but now offshore.